High Tech High North County: Internship

-Digital portfolios
+Digital Portfolios

 HTHNC students are required to develop a digital portfolio (DP) that provides a comprehensive look at their work, learning and projects.
 Students update their digital portfolios each semester, documenting their learning over time.
 In addition to student digital portfolios, teachers maintain their own DPs that have current assignments, project overviews and class exhibitions of projects.

 Intersession

 Intersession takes place once a year, with its purpose being to immerse students out in the community; whether locally, nationally, or internationally.
-Intersession programs can range from community service, to homework study, to leisurely trips to exotic destinations such as Costa Rica, New Zealand, or Brazil.
+Intersession programs can range from community service, to homework study, to leisurely trips to international destinations such as Costa Rica, New Zealand, or Brazil.
 Many of the programs within intersession are not limited to just a single grade or class; and the combination of students of different grades enables them to bond with other students, and teachers.

-Elective
+Academic Seminar

-Since the High Tech High Organization does not require physical education to be taken by students, an elective is a program that is offered in substitution.
+Since the High Tech High Organization does not require physical education to be taken by students, an elective program is offered in substitution.